-A Look at the Different Types of Spousal Support Available in Texas
+What Are the Different Types of Spousal Support Available in Texas?

-Alimony orders are not always permanent, nor even long-term.
-A judge may order the higher earning spouse to financially assist the other just while their divorce is pending.
-To receive this interim support, the lower earning spouse must file a Motion for Temporary Orders.
-It is not always awarded, and is instead reserved for cases where the court deems it necessary and fair.
+To receive this interim support, the lower-earning spouse must file a Motion for Temporary Orders.
+It is not always awarded and is instead reserved for cases where the court deems it necessary and fair.

 - The would-be paying spouse has been convicted of or received deferred adjudication for a family violence crime within two years of filing for divorce

 - The would-be receiving spouse is unable to make enough to meet their needs because of a debilitating mental or physical disability